Musigwa-zz/CodeLab/README.md

 1. After cloning the repository to your local machine with

-`git clone https://github.com/Musigwa/RNLevelUp.git` and `cd RNLevelUp`.
+`git clone https://github.com/Musigwa/CodeLab.git` and `cd CodeLab`.

 Make sure that you have `expo-cli` installed, and if not follow the instructions **[here](https://docs.expo.io/versions/latest/)**.